Snow much fun at these outdoor centres

 Gai-Luron (2155 montée Sainte-Thérèse, Saint-Jérôme)

 A quick jaunt up Highway 15 brings you to this gorgeous outdoor centre in the Laurentians where you can choose from a variety of cross-country ski and snowshoe trails, and travel three different levels of fat bike trails.
-An outdoor equipment shop offers rentals, a waxing room, and a restaurant (currently closed due to COVID), and two heated lodges in the forest welcome you for a break.
+An outdoor equipment shop offers rentals, and a waxing room, and two heated lodges in the forest welcome you for a break.

-The site is open Monday to Sunday from 8 a.m. to 5 p.m.
+The site is open Monday to Friday from 8:30 a.m. to 4:30 p.m., and weekends from 8:00 a.m. to 4:30 p.m.
 Reservations are needed to rent a fat bike, but are not for snowshoes or skis — which are available for those as young as 5.

 Club de golf Les Cèdres (669 Coupland, Granby)

 The ski and snowshoe club at this beautiful golf club in the Eastern Townships has offered 18 kilometres of cross-country and snowshoeing trails since 2008.
-Eleven seasons later, there are now 31 kilometres of trails and eight different winter sports that appeal to outdoor enthusiasts of all ages and interests.
-During snowy months, you can try out classic or skate style cross-country skiing, skijoring with your dog, kicksledding, canicross (again, with your furry friends), snowshoeing, fat biking, and hiking.
+Twelve seasons later, there are now 31 kilometres of trails and eight different winter sports that appeal to outdoor enthusiasts of all ages and interests.
+During snowy months, you can try out classic or skate-style cross-country skiing, skijoring with your dog, kicksledding, canicross (again, with your furry friends), snowshoeing, fat biking, and hiking.

 A variety of adult and child-sized gear is available for rent and daily access fees depend on the chosen activity.
 Note that to preserve the grounds, canicross and kicksledding are only available at temperatures of -6 C or colder.